Arsenal breeze past Fulham to open six-point gap over Man City

 Arsenal move to 76 points from 35 games, with second-placed Manchester City on 70 points from 33 games – and, perhaps crucially, Arsenal now have a four-goal advantage on goal difference.

+The Gunners could, however, be second again if City win their two matches before Arsenal's next league game at West Ham United on May 10.

+Arteta deflected a question about whether Saturday's performance sent a message to City, telling reporters: "It says to us and to our dressing room that we keep the dream alive."

-Fulham are 10th with 48 points from 35 games, three points behind west London rivals Brentford in sixth.
+Fulham are 10th with 48 points from 35 games, three points behind west London rivals Brentford in sixth and, despite their poor performance, coach Marco Silva said they were still in the running for a first European campaign since 2011/12.

 ARSENAL MAKE LIGHT WORK OF FULHAM